Elements of grammar of the koine Greek of the New Testament, including vocabulary, translation, and reading. Weekly lab required. Fall

 History of the Christian Church I

 Surveys the internal and external developments and conflicts which Christianity has experienced in time and space from the time of Christ up to the Reformation.
 Special attention given to those developments that relate to Seventh-day Adventist theological heritage.
-Aims to enable the student to develop a broader historical perspective through which to see the outworking of the great controversy through the centuries, especially as it relates to issues the church faces today.
 Prerequisite: HIST117 or permission of instructor.
-Not applicable to the General Education requirements in religion nor a major or minor in religion.
+Not applicable to the General Education requirements in religion nor a major in religion.
 Fall

 History of the Christian Church II